25 Feb

 The outer portion of each layer is an annulus (referred to as the “outer annulus”) with inner and outer radii ri and ro respectively.

 The calculation for ho,n is developed with the approximation that the temperature difference between the layers of the PCB is small.
 As such the flow of heat is predominantly radial in the outer annulus.
-The resistance to heat flow in the outer annulus can then be approximated by parallel thermal resistances Ro,n as shown in figure 3.
+The resistance to heat flow in the outer annulus can then be approximated by the thermal resistance network shown in figure 3.

 The effective thermal conductivity keff,n of each layer is: